SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Dataset Overview Evaluated Models

 \textit{Scientific network} refers to a semantically enriched graph of scholarly publications, constructed from citation relations among papers and citation contexts within documents, so as to capture not only the presence of citation links but also their underlying semantic nature.
 To build such a network, we first leverage OpenAlex (RELEASE 2025-07-07), a comprehensive open scholarly dataset, to obtain citation relations among scientific papers.
 We downloaded the complete data snapshot directly from its official Amazon S3 bucket\footnote{https://docs.openalex.org/download-all-data/download-to-your-machine} , which contains metadata for 269,091,010 papers, including titles, abstracts, authorship, citations, and publication information.

-To construct an AI-specific corpus, we identified 177 AI-related subtopics (e.g., three-dimensional reconstruction, tool-augmented reasoning) using OpenAlex’s topic classification system through manual review and aggregation (see \ref{appendix:subfield} for the full list).
-This filtering resulted in a candidate pool of 18,639,140 AI papers, which to our knowledge represents the largest curated literature base for retrieval benchmarking to date.
-Additionally, we incorporated the complete arXiv PDF corpus (as of July 7, 2025) for auxiliary text extraction and validation.
+We focus on seven representative scientific domains, biology, medicine, chemistry, physics, materials science, geology, and artificial intelligence, which together cover the vast majority of the natural sciences.
+For each domain, we identify and curate finer-grained subfields using OpenAlex's topic classification system in combination with manual review and aggregation (e.g., under AI: three-dimensional reconstruction, tool-augmented reasoning; under biology: Industrial Microbiology, Metabolic Engineering, etc.).
+The complete list of subfields is provided in our repository.
+We organize the full set of 269 million papers according to these domains and subfields, resulting in what we believe to be the largest manually validated corpus for literature retrieval to date.
+Additionally, we incorporate the full arXiv PDF corpus (as of July 7, 2025), as well as all open-access papers available through OpenAlex, to support auxiliary text extraction and validation.

-From this corpus, we constructed 1,087 high-quality queries across three relational tasks: 354 (32.6\%) for ego-centric retrieval, 600 (55.2\%) for pair-wise relation identification, and 133 (12.2\%) for path-wise evolutionary analysis.
-Queries were first generated through structured rules (e.g., leveraging citation and topics) and subsequently validated and refined through manual expert review, ensuring both coverage and reliability.
-The distribution across tasks reflects their relative prevalence and importance in real-world scientific reasoning, with pair-wise relations being most common in scholarly discourse and path-wise trajectories representing more complex, higher-level reasoning.
-Our benchmark contains no private or non-public information.
+Based on this corpus, we construct \textbf{8,940 high-quality queries} spanning three relational tasks: 2,640 (29.5\%) for ego-centric retrieval, 4,200 (47\%) for pair-wise relation identification, and 2,100 (23.5\%) for path-wise evolutionary analysis.
+Queries are first generated using structured rules leveraging citation and topical information, and subsequently validated through expert manual review to ensure both coverage and reliability.
+A detailed introduction of our dataset construction pipeline, including automated computation, rule-based derivation, and human quality assurance mechanisms, is provided in Appendix~\ref{appendix:pipeline}.